 When we went back to the house, we rinsed and changed clothes.
 We ate snack and checked out by 12:00 noon.

 We bought souvenir goodies like t-shirt (P150-P200), key chain (P40), ref magnets (P50), bagtag (P40) in a nearby store.

 Since there is no public boat bound to Anilao Port in the area, we will do the same trip like we did yesterday.

 As what we heard from the news, a lot of visitors were displeased in this beautiful island last summer.
 I’m happy seeing Masasa Beach free from trash and maddening crowd.
 We were so lucky that we saw the island in its full glory… clean and serene.
 The azure water was clear and clean.
 We were rewarded of a wonderful beach island and we had a great time!

 1) There are several transient houses in Masasa Beach but we preferred Nanay Rosie because they have lots of rooms to choose from and they are in the beachfront.
-They have air-conditioned room too.
+They have an air-conditioned room too.